 How to Save Money on Everything Medicare Doesn’t Cover

-Medicare doesn’t cover all your health care costs.
+Did you know Medicare doesn’t cover all your health care costs?

-In fact, Medicare Part A and Part B — also known as Original Medicare — includes several coverage gaps.
+Medicare Part A and Part B — also known as Original Medicare — include several coverage gaps that many people are unaware of.

 - Prescription drugs